austin-hess/json2apexcli/README.md

 ##### Generate Apex classes from JSON schema file
 ```
 Example:
-./json-apex.js generate-apex --schemafile <schema-file-path> --prefix <class-prefix> --classname <class-name>
+./generate-schema.py --schemapath ./schema.json --classname Main --prefix NS --outputdir ./output/

---schemafile    Path of the JSON schema file to use for generating the classes
+--schemapath    Path of the JSON schema file to use for generating the classes
 --prefix        String to prefix Apex classes with
 --classname     Name of the parent class for the schema
-				Example: CS_Payload parent class would include references to other types defined in JSON schema
+--outputdir     Path of directory where classes should be written to
 ```